Shuffling cards by spatial motion: Dimension consistency

 Enlarge $\left( \Omega, \left\{\mathcal{F}_t\right\}_{t\ge 0}, P \right)$ to $\left( \overline{\Omega},\left\{ \overline{\mathcal{F}}_t\right\}_{t\ge 0}, \overline{P} \right)$ by including an independent uniform random permutation (called the shadow index) $\pi$.
 The filtration is enlarged so that $\overline{\mathcal{F}}_t= \sigma\left(\mathcal{F}_t \cup \sigma(\pi)\right)$, $t\ge 0$.
 That is, we sample $\pi$ at time zero, independent of the process $X$.
 On this enlarged filtered probability space we will define five different permutation-valued processes given in the table below.
 Their definitions will follow shortly.

+First we define the permutations in the ``No switch'' row.
+This is an auxiliary row which sets up the notation for the ``switch'' row for easier comparison.
+Recall that the label of a card is called its \textit{index}.
+We have already defined rank of a card in the introduction as the order in which the card appears among others when seen in the increasing order of their positions (and ties broken randomly).
+The shadow index, as defined above, is an alternate label attached to every card.

-First we define the permutations in the ``No switch'' row. \begin{enumerate}[(i)] \item $\gamma(t)$ is the {\rtoix} permutation.
-Recall that $\gamma_i(t)=j$ if $X_j(t)$ is the $i$ smallest position in the current position of all cards and ties are broken at random.
-Therefore, it stands for a probability distribution on $\perm_m$. \item $\pi(t)=\pi$, for all $t\ge 0$. \item $\sigma(t)$ is the {\rtoshix} permutation at time $t$.
-It is the composition (or product) $\pi(t) \circ \gamma(t)$.
+\begin{enumerate}[(i)] \item $\gamma(t)$ is the (random) {\rtoix} permutation.
+Recall that $\gamma_i(t)=j$ if $X_j(t)$ is the $i$ smallest position in the current configuration of all cards and ties are broken at random. \item $\pi(t)=\pi$, for all $t\ge 0$. \item $\sigma(t)$ is the {\rtoshix} permutation at time $t$.
+It is the (random) permutation given by the composition (or product) $\pi(t) \circ \gamma(t)$.
 If there are no ties in $\gamma(t)$, then $\sigma_i(t)=j$ if $\pi_k(t)=j$, where $k$ is the index of the unique card such that $X_k(t)$ is the $i$th smallest among the current positions of all cards.
-If there are ties, generate $\gamma(t)$ by breaking ties at random before composing with $\pi$.
-Therefore, it stands for another probability distribution on $\perm_m$. \end{enumerate}
+If there are ties, generate $\gamma(t)$ by breaking ties at random before composing with $\pi$. \end{enumerate}

-As an example, suppose $m=4$ and the positions of cards, their ranks, and shadow indices at time $t$ are given by:
+As an example, suppose $m=3$ and the positions of cards and their shadow indices (within $(\cdot)$) at time $t$ are shown below.